24/7 Emergency Service

 What Is a Fire Suppression System?

-Unlike a portable fire extinguisher, which requires someone to respond manually, a suppression system activates on its own when it detects heat, flames, or specific fire conditions.
+Unlike a portable fire extinguisher, which requires a person to respond manually, a suppression system activates automatically when it detects heat, flames, or other specific fire conditions.

 Its purpose is straightforward: